Garmin Venu Sq vs. Garmin Venu: How alike are they?

 One area where the Garmin Venu Sq hits a home run is with health and fitness tracking.
 Some of the key features include onboard GPS, heart-rate monitoring, activity/sleep/stress tracking, blood oxygen monitoring, and 5 ATM water resistance.
 You can expect the battery life to last up to six days on a single charge.

 There are many different ways to work out with your watch.
-The Garmin Venu Sq has over 20 preloaded sports apps as well as preset workouts in the Garmin Connect app.
+The Garmin Venu Sq has over 20 preloaded sports apps and preset workouts in the Garmin Connect app.
 Don't forget about the training plans from Garmin Coach.
 If you want to take things up a notch, you can create your own workouts in the app and download them to your watch.

 As you may know, Garmin's Pulse Ox sensor can monitor your blood oxygen levels.
 The respiration tracking feature is designed to monitor the number of breaths you take per minute.
 These perks work together to provide you with more accurate sleep data.
 You also get Garmin's Body Batter features, which will track your energy levels throughout the day.
 This helps you know when you should schedule activities and when you should rest.